Skip to main content

 Investing in mutual funds

-On the other hand, if you’re the kind of investor who wants less control and a simpler, more hands-off experience, combined with the advice of an advisor, maybe it’s mutual funds you’re after.
+If you’re the kind of investor who wants less control and a simpler, more hands-off experience, combined with the advice of an advisor, maybe it’s mutual funds you’re after.

 They suit people wanting their portfolio to be professionally managed.
 You can also easily set up automatic investments in fixed amounts towards your mutual funds – so you don’t have to remember to contribute each month.